gpiozero/gpiozero/docs/source_values.rst

 Source Tools
 ------------

 GPIO Zero provides a set of ready-made functions for dealing with source/values, called source tools.
-These are available by importing from ``gpiozero.tools``.
+These are available by importing from :mod:`gpiozero.tools`.

 Some of these source tools are artificial sources which require no input: